doppelmutzi/doppelmutzi.github.io/_posts/logrocket-2020-03-05-react-native-tab-control.md

-# How to Develop a Tab Control Component with React Native
+# Building a Tab Control Component for iOS and Android with React Native

 A tab control is a crucial component of mobile apps.
 It enables users to navigate between screens or makes different parts of content on a screen accessible by switching between views.